isomerpages/moe-loyangviewsec/_departments/PE & CCA.md

 ---
 <h2><strong>Department Philosophy</strong></h2>
 <blockquote>
-<p>In Loyang View, we believe every child is unique and worthy; everyone
+<p>The Physical Education Department believes that every child is unique
-can be a leader and achieve different peaks of excellence.
-We commit to guide every child to discover his/her individual talent and interest via structured talent identification process and we strive to support every student to maximise potential possible.</p>
+and capable of achieving their own peak of excellence.
+Our mission is to guide students in discovering their talents and interests through personalised profiling and exposure to a wide range of games, physical activities, and outdoor experiences.
+We aim to cultivate leadership, resilience, and teamwork, empowering students to demonstrate physical skills and core values both individually and collaboratively.
+Our ultimate goal is to equip every student with the knowledge and practices for a lifetime of active and healthy living.</p>
 <hr>
 <p></p>
 </blockquote>